 But again, that power of someone being able to parse the meaning out of a URL?
 That is a secret weapon of curiosity and web literacy anyone can hone.
 It’s the kind of thing Jon Udell frames so well in terms of thinking like the web.

 Read any good URLs lately?

-The post "Unpeeling Big Data and Goofy Movie Genre Generators: I Can Dig It" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2014/01/goofy-movie-genre-generators/) on January 2, 2014.
+The post "Unpeeling Big Data and Goofy Movie Genre Generators: I Can Dig It" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/01/goofy-movie-genre-generators/) on January 2, 2014.